Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Inference Using Noisy Estimates

+\end{enumerate} \end{theorem} The statistics of theorem \ref{theorem:feasibleIVTnoiseless} are particularly simple to use.
+First, the limiting distribution does not involve any unknown parameters.
+Second, these statistics do not involve any tuning parameters.
 The choice of $k$ determines the centering quantile of interest.
-When $k$ is chosen, the denominator is uniquely determined by $k$.
-This is in contrast to the free choice of the parameters $r, q$ in the statistics of theorem \ref{theorem:feasibleEVT}.
+When $k$ is chosen, the denominator is uniquely determined by $k$: